PatrickAlphaC/rwa-creator/README.md

 In this repo, we will go over how to tokenize a real world asset.

 1. Cross-Chain WETH with On-Chain collateral, Directly Backed: `AOnCOnDB` - `CrossChainWETH.sol`
 2. Cross-Chain WETH with On-Chain collateral, Synthetic: `AOnCOnSB` - `sCrossChainWETH.sol`
 3. TSLA Share with On-Chain collateral, Synthetic: `AOffCOnSB` - `sTSLA.sol`
-4. TSLA Share with Off-Chain collateral, Directly Backed: `AOffCOffDB` - `dTSLA.sol`
+4. TSLA Share with Off-Chain collateral, Directly Backed: `AOffCOffDB` - `dTSLA.sol` ✅

 The idea here, is that once you see the power of how to do our fourth example, you should be able to *tokenize any real world assets* in the world.

 The reason we have 4 examples, is that each step from 1 -> 4, we learn a little more about how to tokenize an asset, and the different strategies we can use.

+## dTSLA.sol

+### V1
+1. Only the owner can mint `dTSLA`
+2. Anyone can redeem `dTSLA` for `USDC` or "the stablecoin" of choice.
+  - Chainlink functions will kick off a `TSLA` sell for USDC, and then send it to the contract
+3. The user will have then then call `finishRedeem` to get their `USDC`.

+### V2 (not implemented)
+1. Users can send USDC -> `dTSLA.sol` via `sendMintRequest` via Chainlink Functions.
+This will kick off the following:
+  - USDC will be sent to Alpaca
+  - USDC will be sold for USD
+  - USD will be used to buy TSLA shares
+  - The Chainlink Functions will then callback to `_mintFulFillRequest`, to enable `dTSLA` tokens to the user.
+2. The user can then call `finishMint` to withdraw their minted `dTSLA` tokens.

 # Getting Started